Footer Links and SEO – everything you need to know about the SEO effects of internal links in your footer.

 What are internal links?

-Internal links are hyperlinks that you use to link one page on your website to another.
-These are different from external links, which are hyperlinks from your website to another website.
+Internal links are hyperlinks you use to link one page on your website to another.
+These are different from external links, which are hyperlinks from your website to another.
 Websites generally link from a blog post to another blog article or from the main services page to specific services pages.
 But we are talking about internal links in a footer of a website.
-From the image below, you can see an example of extensively using internal footer links to direct users to relevant pages.
+The image below shows an example of extensively using internal footer links to direct users to relevant pages.

 Are Internal Footer Links Important for SEO?